 For any questions regarding this, please contact the National Registry of EMTs.

 - How do I become an Emergency Medical Technician (EMT)?

 To become an EMT in the State of California, you will need to successfully complete an approved EMT training program.
-You may find a list of approved training programs here.
+Here is a list of of approved training programs.
 After you have completed your training, you must pass the National Registry (NREMT) cognitive and psychomotor examinations and apply for certification at a local EMS agency.
 The certifying agency will inform you of additional requirements such as paying a fee and undergoing a background check using their agency form.
 It is a good idea to call ahead and find out what additional requirements exist.

 - I am a student on a visa and would like to know if a Social Security Number (SSN) is required to certify as an EMT in California?

 Yes, a SSN is required by California law to complete the EMT certification process in CA. The Central Registry regulations require that this information be collected by the certifying entities, documented in the Registry and available for certification action if necessary.

 - I passed the NREMT and I am now a “nationally registered EMT.”
 Can I start work as an EMT in California or are there other requirements?

 The NREMT is the cognitive (written) and psychomotor (skills) exam used to qualify EMTs for certification in the State of California.
 Once you have passed the exams and received your EMT National Registry certificate, you may contact a local EMS agency to apply for EMT certification in California.
 Once you have passed the background check and met all requirements provided to you from the certifying entity, you will be assigned an EMT number from the State Central Registry and your EMT card will be issued.
 Until this process is complete, you may not work as an EMT in the State of California.